nickhedley/gridtwin-za/STATE.md

 ## Needs the browser

+**These cannot be checked headlessly.** Three faults this week reached the user because the test harness reads local files where the render always wins, or because a headless probe cannot see layout: the profile fetch race, the panels empty on first load, and the capture panel rendering one sentence.
+A browser is the only instrument for these.

-5. **Look at the four new panels.** Hydrogen, electrolyser siting, grid-enhancing technologies, heat stress.
-All verified headless for content and NaN; none has been seen laid out.
-The heat panel moved below the levelised cost comparison this session.
+5. **Look at the panels laid out.** Hydrogen, grid-enhancing technologies, heat stress - verified headless for content and NaN, never seen positioned.
+The heat panel moved below the levelised cost comparison; the hydrogen panel below carbon capture.
+6. **Pin a scenario, move two sliders, read the change line.** New 6 Sep.
+It reads "Changed since pinning: Coal fleet availability (EAF) 65 % -> 75 % ...".
+That is copy which reads fine to whoever wrote it and oddly to everyone else.
+Check the wording and whether three or four changes still fit on a line.
+7. **Export a run record and open it in a spreadsheet.** New 6 Sep.
+Check the scenario URL pastes back and restores the run, that the fingerprints match `nodal/`, and that nothing is mangled by Excel - long URLs and leading `#` comment rows are both risky.
+8. **Run `publish_data_csv.py` and open each CSV.** New 6 Sep.
+Particularly whether the `#` header comments confuse Excel's column detection, which would make the published data awkward for the exact audience it is for.

 ## Model

-6. ~~Instant-path storage stays heuristic.~~ **NOT A TASK - reclassified 1 Sep 2026 as a known limitation.** It contained three facts and no action.
+9. ~~Instant-path storage stays heuristic.~~ **NOT A TASK - reclassified 1 Sep 2026 as a known limitation.** It contained three facts and no action.

    And the finding behind it needed a qualification it did not have.
 The instant dispatch